arcosuc3m/grppi/samples/README.md

 **Samples**

-This folder contains a directory for each parallel pattern that includes the examples related to them.
+This directory contains a set of sample programs for GrPPI.

+Currently you will find:

+  map: arithmetic_add